-A Shepparton auctioneer has out-sold the competition at Royal Melbourne.By Cathy Walker
+A Shepparton auctioneer has out-sold the competition at Royal Melbourne.CATHY WALKER September 26, 2012 4:04am

 Rodwells Shepparton auctioneer Shelby Howard beat the cream of young Victorian auctioneers to take out the prestigious Graeme KD Lanyon Perpetual Trophy at Royal Melbourne Show on Sunday.